 You have seen those confident kids that do not seem to have any issues interacting with their peers.
 Courageous little explorers that are full of energy and can not be stopped.

 Having an assertive warrior is a great thing.
 Of course, you might occasionally lose your mind, as sometimes exploring can get reckless.
 Exploring is not a bad thing, as we learn through better or worse experiences.
-In this case a GPS tracker can help you to be less worried and overprotective, while a child can get a bit more freedom to explore.
-With the help of a GPS tracker you can at least know where they are and if they got distracted and stopped by their friend, park or decided to do something else.
+In this case, a GPS tracker can help you to be less worried and overprotective, while a child can get a bit more freedom to explore.
+With the help of a GPS tracker you can at least know where they are and if they got distracted and stopped by their friend, a park, or decided to do something else.
 Let them do it, and not freak out if the kid is a bit late.

 It's a win-win situation if properly communicated and if the kid is not already well into its secondary socialization.
 That is the process of learning appropriate behavior as a member of a smaller group within the larger society.

 They are more careful and usually obey their parents which is comfortable for mum and dad.
-However, they are often too stressed to try new things and simply prefer security and proximity to their parents.
+However, they are often too stressed to try new things and simply prefer the security and proximity to their parents.

-In their case, the use of GPS tracker can actually help them feel more secure, making them confident to explore and in general be less anxious.
-We have had many parents exposing this fact, as their kids actually like to carry a tracker with them and consider them as a parent protection extension.
+In their case, the use of a GPS tracker can help them feel more secure, making them confident to explore and in general be less anxious.
+We have had many parents exposing this fact, as their kids like to carry a tracker with them and consider them as a parent protection extension.

 It's not a secret, no matter the child's character, breaking the trust is the single biggest issue of using GPS tracking and reckless use of such devices can have even permanent consequences.
 This effect might be especially problematic if assertive children do not feel trusted and are limited to explore.
-Timid children are easier in this regard, as they might actually consider it as having mom and dad closer at all times.
+Timid children are easier in this regard, as they might consider it as having mom and dad closer at all times.

 So before deciding about the use of such technology, have an honest talk with your kid, let them know about your worries, and agree about the scope of tracking.
-Let the assertive kids know what are the limits and what are the rules.
-Do the same things with timid kids, as otherwise they might perceive you do not trust them, and worse of all, that they are not good little kids and are disappointing you.
-Can you imagine how difficult it might be for them to process such behavior of their parents.
+Let the assertive kids know what are the limits and are the rules.
+Do the same things with timid kids, as otherwise, they might perceive you do not trust them, and worse of all, that they are not good little kids and are disappointing you.
+Can you imagine how difficult it might be for them to process such behavior of their parents?
 Do not allow this to happen!